andrewilf/Just-In/README.md

 # Features
 In its current inplementation, Just In has the following features:
 - **Social media feed**: see Tweets or YouTube videos sorted chronologically from a profile.
-Retweets are filtered out to ensure you see only original content
+Retweets are filtered out to ensure you see only original content.
 ![feed image](https://github.com/andrewilf/Just-In/blob/main/readme_image/1.png?raw=true)
 - **Stream status**: With the sidebar, you can check if people on your currently selected profile are streaming on Twitch or YouTube.
 Clicking on the online status will redirect you to the stream.
 ![stream status image](https://github.com/andrewilf/Just-In/blob/main/readme_image/2.jpg?raw=true)